ckcollab/ericcarmichael/content/pages/about.md

 a coma with 1% chance to survive.

 I dropped out of college, moved home and took care of her.
-To make some money while being my mother's caretaker I decided to start my own development shop so I did some research and started learning the framework that fit my personality best: Django!
+To make some money while being my mother's caretaker I decided to start my own development business in 2012.
+Researched for hours and hours trying to find the best framework for my personality best.
+When I finally stepped on [Django](https://www.djangoproject.com/) and [Python](http://python.org) I was shocked by how awesome and passionate the community was.
+I had to try it and I've been loving it ever since!

 Outside of programming I love powerlifting and fishing.
 I just recently bought a little sit on top kayak and I take it out every chance I get!
 Also, I hold two powerlifting state records @ 148lbs with a 405lb deadlift and 275lb bench press.